trussworks/research-design-playbook/README.md

-# Welcome to the Truss Research-Design Playbook
+# Welcome to the Truss Research and Design Playbook

 ## Purpose of this Playbook: